 The Avantree ANC031 offers a sleek custom-fit design with 22dB active noise canceling capabilities.
 The earpads offer good fitting and listening comfort and provide about 28 hours of playtime.
 However, the brand recommends you take off the headphones after a few hours of use, this will prevent the chances of an ear and head fatigue.

 If I’m being completely honest, I only bought this pair because of the noise canceling features.
-They cost less than $70 and get the job date at about half the price which is quite impressive.
+They cost next to nothing and get the job date at about half the price which is quite impressive.
 I’d recommend this model to beginners and regular folks but not to hardcore professionals.

 This model is excellent for folks who go out a lot and work outdoors since it offers 28 hours of wireless play time.
 It also includes a 3.5mm aux port without worrying about your battery draining.